 How?
 One of the software patches we were installing was for Quicken.
 Intuit basically said, “Hey, if you’re running a really old version of Quicken that’s not Y2K compliant, we’ll give you the full version of Quicken 98 to at least upgrade to for free.”

 I ended up installing it just to check it out and they gained a lifetime customer because of it.
-This was before aggregate services like Mint or Personal Capital.
+This was before aggregate services like Mint or Empower (formerly Personal Capital).
 So this was the first time I actually saw all my finances in one place… and it wasn’t pretty.

 Seeing how bad off I was depressing and made me feel guilty.
 But that’s good because I turned that depression into anger and channeled it into finding a path to get out of debt.

 Just like a lot of others are doing, I put my nose to the grind and worked my way out of it.
 I then paid off my student loans and, once married, we knocked out my wife’s student loans as well.
 Since then, we also decided not to buy things like new cars anymore either.

 So now all we’re left with is our mortgage on our house, which we’re aiming to have paid off in the near future.
 We also have one mortgage left on one of our rental houses.
 However, that’s a different kind of debt since that debt makes us money, so I’m not too worried about that.

 Why you should aim to get out of debt even faster